 The patients will be compartmentalised into: the recovered, the recovering and the departed.
 This is important as it will present the most balanced view of the ameliorating impact of the medicine.

 Gleaning from second-wave feminism of the 1960s, ‘The personal is political’ helps to justify this film’s primary focus on the human stories behind medicinal cannabis.
 Political and scientific context will be acknowledged, however, this film will prioritise what has proven to facilitate far deeper social impact – incredible patient stories.
-Ultimately, I want to discover why the main characters are willing to risk their freedom to help those with nowhere else to turn.
+Ultimately, I want to discover why the main characters are willing to risk their freedom to help those in need.

 Despite being a documentary, this film will be made to look as cinematic as possible.
-The production will comprise of cinema verite, found footage and controlled performative scenes.
-The performative scenes will mostly work to visually display the recovery of patients.
-Inspired by the early works of filmmaker Werner Herzog, the beautiful landscape of Northern, NSW will itself be a character in the film – a constant reminder of what both main characters risk losing if incarcerated.
+The production will comprise of cinema vérité, found footage and controlled performative scenes.
+The performative scenes will work to visually display the recovery of patients.
+Inspired by the early works of filmmaker Werner Herzog, the beautiful landscape of Northern NSW, Australia will itself be a character in the film – a constant reminder of what both main characters risk losing if incarcerated.

 If at any moment I begin to doubt myself, I reflect on the risk that the main characters not only take in real life, but in trusting me to make this film.
 This has and will continue to be my greatest source of inspiration.
 Green Light has the potential to humanise a story that has for too long been politicised.
 As our main subjects say, “Once we’re out of business, we’ve done our job”.